 - Blogging – It’s no secret there are ads on my site.
 And those ads do produce a small income every month.
 There are also affiliate links, and sponsored posts – all revenue producers.
 My ad money helps pay a few of our bills, even.
 I’ve been blessed with numerous opportunities because of my blog (Remember when we flew to San Diego in 2015?
 That was a fully paid trip from a blog partnership!
 And our upcoming flights to TN?
 They’ve been paid for with blog money!), and I’ll never take that for granted.
 It’s taken years of hard work, and continues to take a lot of hard work.
 My blog is probably my favorite side hustle, and it’s just become an everyday part of my life.

-- Beautycounter – My newest side hustle.
+- Beautycounter – Probably my favorite side hustle and one I’m most passionate about.
 Beautycounter has already been a great source of extra income, and I had my best month yet in April.
 I’ve used my Beautycounter paychecks to go towards my first Young Living essential oils kit, flowers and gardening supplies for our yard, spring clothes for the kids, Easter basket goodies, and reinvesting into my business.
 Beautycounter is an incredible business opportunity, and the sky is truly the limit.
 If you are looking to join an amazing company with an even more amazing social mission, let’s talk!
 If you’re honestly just looking for another stream of income, just putting it bluntly, Beautycounter might be a great option for you.

 - The Rustic Paci – Flashback to when I thought I was going to start a super cute leather paci clip business!
 JK.
 It didn’t last long, but it was cute while it lasted.
 I still love it, but honestly just got busy with Adeline and then we moved and I kind of just forgot about it!
 Anyone need a paci clip??
 Ha!